Fort St. John Passive House

 A learning demonstration project

-It´s a green story by Marken Projects.
+A green story by Marken Design + Consulting.

 The City of Fort St. John is aiming to become an environmental leader in the Peace River region through the use of pervasive sustainable and environmental best practices.
 They own a 37-hectare site that is currently zoned for agricultural use.
 They have deemed that the future use of the site should be principally residential and has allocated it for implementation of a sustainable neighbourhood plan.